Locations:

 Management and Treatment

-Treating the underlying cause of left ventricular hypertrophy will help stop or slow disease progression.
-Depending on the cause, treatment may include:
+Treating the cause of LVH will help stop or slow disease progression.
+Depending on the cause, you may need to change your daily habits, take medicine or have surgery.

-• Blood pressure medication: Lowering your blood pressure will help prevent left ventricular hypertrophy from worsening.
-Keeping blood pressure at a healthy level can reduce your risk of heart failure, heart attack or stroke.
+• Blood pressure medication.
+Lowering your blood pressure will help prevent left ventricular hypertrophy from worsening.
+It also can reduce your risk of heart failure, heart attack or stroke.

-• Heart valve surgery: If left ventricular hypertrophy is the result of aortic valve stenosis, you may need aortic valve surgery.
-The surgery replaces the narrowed valve, allowing blood to flow properly.
+• Heart valve surgery.
+If aortic valve stenosis caused your condition, you may need aortic valve surgery to replace the narrowed valve.
+This allows blood to flow properly.

 You should call your healthcare provider if you experience: